 Otavalo and the Northern Sierra

-For a taste of the authentic the area north of Quito is home to some traditional attractions in terms of local crafts likes leather and woodcarving.
-In Otavalo the legendary Saturday market showcases the local weaving industry.
-The area also attracts active holidaymakers who like walking and hiking due to the valleys, lakes and volcanoes.
+For a taste of authenticity. the area north of Quito is home to some traditional attractions in terms of local crafts like leather and woodcarving.
+In Otavalo, the legendary Saturday market showcases the local weaving industry.
+The area also attracts active holidaymakers who like walking and hiking due to the valleys, lakes, and volcanoes.

 The Central Sierra